 Pursuant to article 8, paragraph 1 of the AML/CFT State Ordinance, CDD must be conducted before the start of the business relationship or before an occasional transaction is carried out.
 However, article 8, paragraph 2 of the AML/CFT State Ordinance provides for some exceptions.
-Under certain conditions, the verification of the identity of the customer and the UBO can be completed at a later stage if this is essential to avoid interrupting the normal conduct of business.
+Under certain conditions, the verification of the identity of the customer and the UBO can be completed at a later stage (after the start of the service) if this is essential to avoid interrupting the normal conduct of business.
 In such exceptional cases, the purpose of the law should still be observed, namely, to prevent the use of service providers' services for money laundering or terrorist financing purposes.

 - AML/CFT State Ordinance: articles 6 and 8

-- AML/CFT Handbook: Sections 3.3 and 3.4
+- AML/CFT Handbook: Sections 4.3 and 4.4

-- 22. In accordance with article 6, paragraph 1, subsection b of the AML/CFT State Ordinance, a service provider also must perform CDD when carrying out two or more related transactions with a combined value of at least Afl.
+- 28. In accordance with article 6, paragraph 1, subsection b, of the AML/CFT State Ordinance, a service provider must perform CDD when carrying out two or more related transactions with a combined value of at least Afl.
 25,000.-.
 What criteria can be applied to determine whether several transactions are related?

-Whether transactions are related will be assessed by the service provider on the basis of the type and specific circumstances of the transaction(s).
+Whether transactions are related will be assessed by the service provider on the basis of the type and specific circumstances of the transaction(s) and the amounts involved.
 This provision concerns transactions that are equivalent in a way that they can in fact be considered as one transaction.
 This provision aims to ensure that the structuring of transactions (i.e. smurfing.) does not lead to circumvention of CDD scrutiny.
+The transactions should be one-off transactions, which means that no business relationship exists.
+It is also logical that the transactions should be similar in nature.
 For instance, making several cash payments into a bank account during the day or within a few days may be considered related transactions.
 By contrast, this provision is not applicable to a company that daily pays the cash proceeds from its regular business operations into its own account, as such payments have an apparent economic purpose and are in line with the identified pattern of expected business activity and transactions (customer's risk profile).